jplanasc/web-brayns/man/all-hands.md

-So, Brayns is a powerful software that allows us to see big circuits.
+So, Brayns is a powerful software.
-But it used to be a bit scary.
+But it has the reputation of being a little bit scary, isn't it?

+This time is over!
-That's why, we will now focus on making it more **user-consumable**.
+From now, we will focus on making it more **user-consumable**.

 And for that, we have created this new web interface.
-It provides user-friendly features, like
-* this file browser,
-* a smarter circuit loader, ...

 Use cases are first citizen of this application.